hexops/machengine.org/content/_index.md

         <div style="text-align: left;">
             <h2>A modern alternative to SDL/etc</h2>
             <p><a href="/docs/core"><em>Mach core</em></a> provides a Window+Input+GPU, nothing else.</p>
-            <p>Includes zero-fuss installation, cross-compilation at the flip of a switch, and the power of Vulkan/DirectX/Metal/OpenGL in a concise, modern graphics API (including compute) natively using Google's WebGPU implementation.</p>
+            <p>Includes <a href="docs/about/goals#zero-fuss-installation">zero-fuss installation</a>, <a href="docs/about/goals#seamless-cross-compilation">cross-compilation</a> at the flip of a switch, and the power of Vulkan/DirectX/Metal/OpenGL in a concise, modern graphics API (including compute) natively using Google's WebGPU implementation.</p>
             <p>Use it from Zig or via our C ABI, and soon you'll be able to compile to WebAssembly and Mobile targets using the same API.</p>
         </div>
         <img class="p-img-left auto-color-inverted" style="height: 12rem;" src="/img/mach_core_icon.svg"></img>